germanDV/axgos/readme.md

 * Mocking capabilities
 * Timeouts by default
 * A single *http.Client (concurrency safe)
-* No external dependencies
 * Support for `json` and `msgpack`
+* The only external dependency is to handle `msgpack`

 ## TODO

 * more tests
 * documentation in this README
-* support for msgpack